merliot/hub/README.md

 ## About

 Merliot Hub is a private, non-centralized IoT device hub, written in [Go](go.dev) and [TinyGo](tinygo.org).
+Merliot Hub is 100% Open Source software.

 Securely access your devices from anywhere on the Internet.
 No app required.

-With Merliot Hub, you own your hub.
-You own your devices.
-And most importantly, you own your data.
+With Merliot Hub, you own the hub.
+You own the devices.
+And most importantly, you own the data.
 There is no third-party between your hub and your devices, you data is private.

 ## Install